 Want more recipes to help keep your immune system strong?
 Try these …

 Lemon Ginger Tea

 - Bring pot of water to a boil.

 - Peel and finely grate ginger.
 Add to boiling water.

 - Let boil for 5 minutes then bring to a simmer for 20 minutes.

 - Strain ginger tea into a mason jar using a fine mesh sifter.
 Let cool then store in the fridge.

 For a cup of hot lemon ginger tea

 - Heat 3/4 cup of ginger tea in a pot, pour into mug and squeeze in 1/2 a lemon.
-Add 1 tsp honey if desired.
+Add 1-2 tsp honey.
+Stir and sip slowly.